Fixed Mobile Convergence (FMC)

 1 Requires IP Flexible Reach Service (“IP Flex”) or ISDN Primary Rate Interface (“ISDN PRI”)

 2Requires AT&T IP Flexible Reach, AT&T SDN VTNS or AT&T SDN OneNet.

 As you consider FMC for your organization, here are some questions to think about:

 Are you trying to reduce international calling costs?

 If your employees use mobile phones to place international long distance calls from the U.S., the intelligent call routing capabilities available with AT&T FMC may reduce those calling costs.
 As a mobile user makes an international call, AT&T FMC enables the call to be routed and connected over a qualified AT&T wireline service via your enterprise PBX based on your already established call routing parameters, taking advantage of your in-place AT&T international usage plan.

 Is flexibility critical to your mobility strategy?

 A single carrier simplifies voice communications, but you may have existing wireless carrier relationships.
-In that case, AT&T Dual-Mode Mobile Voice may be a good choice, as it supports a range of eligible smartphones.
-AT&T Dual-Mode Mobile Voice can be a flexible option if you’ve already invested in devices and wireless service.
-AT&T FMC products can also support a variety of IP-PBX systems.
+In that case, AT&T FMC may be a good choice, as it supports a range of eligible smartphones.
+AT&T FMC can be a flexible option if you’ve already invested in devices and wireless service and it can also support a variety of IP-PBX systems.

 Have you already invested in Wi-Fi?

-AT&T Dual-Mode Mobile Voice can transition in-progress voice calls between a cellular network and your on-campus Wi-Fi network.
+AT&T FMC can transition in-progress voice calls between a cellular network and your on-campus Wi-Fi network.
 This can help you get more value from your Wi-Fi investments and may enhance calling coverage when in-building cellular signals are limited, while potentially reducing cellular minutes used.